 Other sources narrate kidnapped Africans being fed alive to sharks for the same purpose of terrorizing others.
 Sharks then, formed the exterior perimeter of The Hold and were purposefully recruited for that function.
 Redicker quoting again, “Our way to entice [sharks] was by Towing overboard a dead Negro which they would follow till they had eaten him up.”
 For colonizers the origins of shark chumming was not to catch sharks but to attract them as predators for the purpose of horror, for the purpose of a living fence.

 Christina Sharpe writes, “The belly of the ship births blackness.”
-The slave ship’s Hold is the indigenous geography of Blackness including it’s construct of Black Captivity.
+The slave ship’s Hold is the indigenous geography of Blackness and Black Captivity.
 The Hold’s geography of Black Captivity intended totalization.
 If The Hold is where Blackness is born, sharks are its birth attendants.
 One slave ship passenger wrote, per Rediker, “we caught plenty of fish almost every day, especially Sharks, which wee salted, & preserv’d for ye Negroes.”
 He continued, “They are good victuals, if well dress’d, tho’ some won’t eat them, because they feed upon men; ye Negroes fed very heartily upon them.”
 Thinking again of Plumwood’s “experience beyond words of total terror” at being crocodile prey, escape overboard from The Hold is exactly this yet compounded with Black Captivity.
 Death and/or consumption by shark may not offer any freedom from The Hold but could mean being very literally fed back into it or nourishing one’s former captors, mediated by sharks.
 One’s physical being put to work after biological death is a level of totalitarian control difficult to approach.
 While the sharks themselves offer no malevolence, they are mediators for slavers’ cruelties, desires and hungers.
 Almost all shark attack movies aspire towards horror but none approach this, not in topic nor terror.
 Not even those that make out sharks as illegible monsters, as ‘here be dragons’.

 Despite everything written above, I’m neither interested in nor calling for movies or stories about sharks eating captive Black people in horror cinema and television.
-Social media, cinema, TV and carceral systems are already chock full of Black death and pain intended for consumption, often under the ruse of “wokeness”.
+Social media, cinema, TV and carceral systems are already chock full of Black death and pain intended for consumption, often under the ruse of “raising awareness”.
 It’s part of the continual construction and production of anti-Blackness.
 Inside of anti-Blackness there is no revolutionary potential in this kind of production of cinematic Black death.
 But grounding our imaginary universes inside material violences does not necessitate reproducing them.
 Part of cinematic horror, including nature horror, is the relief that comes with the end of the horror affect, as when someone is finally rescued from or kills an attacking shark.
 In shark attack movies this can mean sharks as secondary terror elements in Middle Passage revolt, survival or escape stories.
 Or even sharks as intentional allies in vanquishing slavers – an inversion of The Hold as a location of Black captivity, instead its wanton destruction becoming what Wilderson describes as “gratuitous freedom” – and so many more possibilities.
 This second example where the cruel sharks of nature horror can similarly plot in hypothetical Middle Passage stories applies equally to antecedents of other fictional aquatic beings like Ariel from The Little Mermaid and Madison from Splash, Aquaman and Namor in comics and others.
 Where, in their universes, were their ancestors during the Middle Passage?
 Like the imaginary villainous sharks of nature horror with their bottomless stomachs, their peoples necessarily encountered the Black Atlantic during the Middle Passage.
 What happened next?

 A shark prop supposed to be a great white reduces the settler population by one.
 Screencap from Jaws (1975)

 Instead of shark attack cinema reproducing anti-Black normativity through examining every possible story but the true one, it can offer different reference points for meaning.
 Instead of anti-Blackness being the frame through which the story is told, a different positionality can be the frame that breaks The Hold.
-A Black liberation shark attack story does not the revolution make, to be egregiously obvious.
+A Black liberation shark attack story does not the revolution make.
 But each contribution towards ways of meaning not premised upon anti-Blackness creates a new potential hegemony, a new lens through which we engage the world and, in that, a partial end to the present world.
 It also turns upside down existing shark attack cinema, reframing colonizers being “victimized” by sharks as not horror.
 Sharks, following “the ghost ship of our modern consciousness” are the heroes haunting the settlers.
 I don’t want to overstate the potential individual enterprises like what a single shark attack movie against The Hold could do.
 But it’s hard to imagine action for real change without talking about things.
 And cinema is one form of conversation.
 And the nature horror genre can be part of that conversation when it stops giving us every possible story but the true one.
 Thanks for reading.